In 2017, The Royal Mint revealed a series of brand new base metal UK £5 coins featuring an intriguing range of creatures called the ‘Queen’s Beasts’.

 Own The Queen’s Beasts CERTIFIED BU £5 coins

-Two new coins were released in 2018 – the highly anticipated fierce Red Dragon of Wales and Black Bull of Clarence, by well-known designer Jody Clark.
+Two of the ‘beasts’ have already been released in 2018 – the fierce Red Dragon of Wales and Black Bull of Clarence, by well-known designer Jody Clark.

 These £5 coins have been struck to a superior Brilliant Uncirculated condition, ensuring their quality is perfect for you to add to your collection.
 They also come protectively encapsulated in official Change Checker packaging to preserve for generations to come.